 Is it Time to Consider a Debt Settlement?

-A debt settlement can be done in two different ways (which we’ll explain further below).
+A debt settlement in Victoria can be done in two different ways (which we’ll explain further below).
 Essentially, it involves reaching out to the creditors that you owe outstanding balances to and negotiating an agreement that allows you to pay back a portion of what you owe through one single payment.
 In order for this deal to be acceptable, you’ll first need to prove your inability to pay your full balance.
 If the creditors accept your offer, you should soon be free to start over with a clean slate.

 That said, choosing a debt settlement is all about the right timing.
 In other words, it’s best to only consider such a procedure when:

 - You have too much high-interest debt to handle with simpler methods

 - Interest and late penalty charges are building up as a result

 - Your accounts are about to be or already have been sent to collections

 - You want to avoid more harmful alternatives, such as filing a consumer proposal or declaring personal bankruptcy.